shoowadoo/portfolio/README.md

 ### Education
 - M.A., Natural Language Processing | The University of Tübingen (2025)
-- M.S., Speech-Languaeg Pathology | Northeastern State University (2017)
+- M.S., Speech-Language Pathology | Northeastern State University (2017)
 - B.A., German Linguistics | The University of Florida (2007)

 ### Work Experience